stephanedadjo/udacity-linux-server-configuration/README.md

     * Wait for the instance to start up

-Step 2: Update and upgrade installed packages
+Step 2: Update and upgrade installed packages.

    sudo apt-get update
    sudo apt-get upgrade